lakshaykarad/ShopEase-SRC/README.md

 It demonstrates a clean and scalable architecture using **MVVM** and **Clean Architecture** principles.

 > ⚠️ **Note:**
-> The **main source code** is private for security reasons.
-> This repository only showcases the **UI design and structure** of the app for portfolio and learning purposes.
 > Please do **not copy, reuse, or redistribute** any part of this project.

 ---